IanDarwin/eedemo-xa/README.txt

-This uses JPA (with Hibernate as the JPA provider) to commit a distributed transaction into two databases, customer and orders.
+This uses JPA (with Hibernate as the JPA provider) to commit a distributed transaction into two databases, customer and orders, as part of a single XA transaction.
+Or so we hope.